gem/global_exposure_model/README.md

 - Summary of exposure model at national level
 - Exposure model at the first administrative level
 - Summary of the exposure model aggregated per building class (taxonomy)
-- Figures for building countss, total replacement cost, and built up area dissagregated per occupancy type, macrotaxonomy at national level and at the first administrative level
+- Figures for building counts, total replacement cost, and built up area disaggregated per occupancy type, macrotaxonomy at national level and at the first administrative level
 - Folder with mapping-schemes used to associate building counts to different building classes

 **At regional level:**
 - Metadata for each country in the region
 - Summary of regional counts and summaries per macrotaxonomy
-- Figures for building countss, total replacement cost, and built up area dissagregated per occupancy type and macrotaxonomy
+- Figures for building counts, total replacement cost, and built up area disaggregated per occupancy type and macrotaxonomy

 **At global level:**
 In the [World](./World) folder you can find
-- Maps for building countss, total replacement cost, and built up area
+- Maps for building counts, total replacement cost, and built up area
 - Maps for main construction material
 - World summaries and charts for different exposure metrics
 - Charts for top 20 countries with larger concentration of exposure